romapavelko01/NLP_SDLC_project/README.md

 ## Classifications with Machine Learning models

-For this, I decided to first work with text data from only the top 5 most frequent news categories, and then with data from all categories.
+For this, I decided to first work with text data from only the top 5 most frequent news categories (since I could draw insight about models much quicker since models had to work with less data, as top 5 categories had only around 80k news articles, and then with data from all categories.
+**Important:** below is the list of ML models I considered as for this project (all, except the `XGBClassifier` from `xgboost` library, come from `sklearn`)
+* MultinomialNB
+* ComplementNB
+* LinearSVC
+* XGBClassifier
+* PassiveAggressiveClassifier
+* SGDClassifier
+* RandomForestClassifier

 ### What classification was made on
 Since the goal was to develop the most efficient model possible, I decided to track the performance of classification made